Orur

 Orur (sometimes spelled Oriyur or Oreiour) is a small village located in Tiruvadanai taluk, Ramanathapuram district, Tamil Nadu, India.
 It is situated 35 km from Devakottai, Sivagangai.
 As of the 2011 Census of India, the village had a population of 5,065 across 1,171 households.
 There were 2,470 males and 2,595 females.

 The Christian saint John de Britto, a Portuguese Jesuit known as Arulanandar in Tamil, was martyred at Orur in 1693.
 There is a shrine to Britto in the village, where he is a significant figure revered by the Kallar, Maravar and Agamudayar castes.

+St. Arul Anandar School

+St. Arul Anandar School, Oriyur is a private Catholic secondary school located in the village.
+Founded by the Jesuits in 1908, the school educates students from grade 6 through to grade 12.
+The medium of instruction is Tamil.